 National Life Group is among the oldest and most well-established life insurance companies in the United States, tracing its origins back to 1848.
 In this review, we will delve into the company’s history, financial ratings, and product offerings to help readers determine if National Life Group is the right fit for their unique needs and objectives.

 Compare over 50 top life insurance companies instantly.

 About National Life Group

-National Life Group is a conglomerate of affiliated financial-services companies whose history began with the antebellum founding of the original National Life Insurance by the Vermont state legislature before the American Civil War in 1848.
+National Life Group is a conglomerate of affiliated financial-services companies, whose history dates back to the founding of the original National Life Insurance by the Vermont state legislature before the American Civil War in 1848.
 As one of the original mutual insurers formed in the U.S., National Life has maintained the mutual company structure throughout its history.